 - Yotekko-Ya – This restaurant specializes in Kyoto-style ramen and their housemade chasu is melt-in-your mouth tender.
 My favorite is the shoyu base yataiaji ramen, although many enjoy the thicker paitan broth.
 Pan fried gyoza is another standout menu item.

 - Goma Tei – Both locations of Goma Tei are in shopping centers (Ala Moana & Ward Center) so it’s a convenient stop when you need a break from shopping.
 I’m a simple girl, so my favorite is the shoyu ramen, although they are famous for the tan tan ramen which is made with a spicy sesame broth.

 - Shirokiya – The Yataimura food court on the 3rd floor of Shirokiya has some great ramen options.
 I usually pick the stall with more customers in line or eavesdrop to listen what others are trying.
 Some of the stalls rotate to feature different types of ramen.
 The beer garden ($1 Bud light, $2 Kirin, $3 Asashi) and the option to select multiple items from the various stalls make this a Japanese foodie heaven.

-- Lucky Belly – This newcomer to the downtown/Chinatown area has a great menu, including 3 or so ramen bowls.
-Don’t miss the appetizers too though, and the late night take out window!
+- Lucky Belly – This trendy hideaway in the downtown/Chinatown area has a great menu, including 3 or so ramen bowls.
+Don’t miss the appetizers too though, and the late night take out window after 10pm!